Planning a trip to Australia and wondering how to stay connected without the hassle of juggling physical SIM cards? I feel you.

 Holafly – Holafly provides unlimited data for 30 days at USD 74.90, averaging USD 2.50 per day.
 It’s ideal for heavy users who need constant connectivity for streaming, uploading content, or remote work.
 I personally relied on it while navigating Melbourne’s laneways and live-streaming along the Great Ocean Road — the unlimited access was a lifesaver.

-However, it doesn’t support hotspotting for laptops beyond 500 MB, and the upfront cost is high compared with Orbit Mobile or Airalo.
+However, it doesn’t support hotspotting for laptops beyond 500 MB, and the upfront cost is high compared with Orbit Mobile.

 Get 5% OFF your Holafly plans with code: BELATWHOLA5